allelahh/forsakextras/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/allelahh/forsakextras/refs/heads/main/forsakextras.lua"))()
 ```

 > ⚠️ **This script does not include cheats** such as speed hacks, exploits, or anything that gives unfair advantages.
-It's intended solely for quality-of-life improvements (e.g., music swapping).
+It's intended solely for quality-of-life improvements, maybe even client-sided bug fixes in the future, You may request any new features in the "issues" tab if you'd like, or just report any bugs, too.

 ---